jawj/IKEv2-setup/README.md

       chmod u+x setup.sh
       ./setup.sh

-* You'll be prompted to enter all the necessary details.
+* You'll be prompted to enter all the necessary details after the software updates and installations complete.
 If you are not using key-based SSH authentication, **you *must* pick a really strong password** for the login user when prompted, or your server *will* be compromised.

+    The part of your session where the script asks you questions should look something like this:

+        --- Configuration: VPN settings ---

+        Network interface: eth0
+        External IP: 100.100.100.100

+        ** Note: hostname must resolve to this machine already, to enable Let's Encrypt certificate setup ** Hostname for VPN (default: 100.100.100.100.sslip.io):
+        VPN username: george
+        VPN password (no quotes, please):
+        Confirm VPN password:

+        --- Configuration: general server settings ---

+        Timezone (default: Europe/London):
+        Email address for sysadmin (e.g. j.bloggs@example.com): me@my-domain.tld
+        SSH log-in port (default: 22): 2222
+        SSH log-in username: george
+        Copy /root/.ssh/authorized_keys to new user and disable SSH password log-in [Y/n]? y SSH user's password:
+        Confirm SSH user's password:

 ### Troubleshooting